GIRAFFE MANOR

 - If you’re in search of souvenirs then we recommend heading to the Marula Studios, where you can purchase eco creations from over 50 Kenyan artisan suppliers.

 - Treat yourself.
-At the end of the day, the main reason we go on holiday (excepting adrenaline junkies or eighteen -year olds on a gap year) is to relax.
+At the end of the day, the main reason we go on holiday (except adrenaline junkies or eighteen-year-olds on a gap year) is to relax.
 Giraffe Manor has wonderful in-house spa treatments, ideal if you’ve just got off a long flight!

 When to Go